konveyor/enhancements/enhancements/tackle/tackle-bulk-delete/README.md

 #### Migrator

-A developer that should be allowed to run assessments and analysis, but not to assess, create, modify or delete applications in the portfolio.
+A developer that should be allowed to run analysis, but not to assess, create, modify or delete applications in the portfolio.

 ### User Stories